brittpinder/ios-reference/swift/initialization/README.md

 }
 ```

 The following example demonstrates how the deinitializer gets triggered.
-The function `makeCharacter` creates a character and then it immediately goes out of scope, causing it to be deallocated.
+The function `makeFriend` creates an instance of the class `Friend` and then it immediately goes out of scope, causing it to be deallocated.

 ```swift
 class Friend {